vijaykumar-nanikeri/angular-table-filter/README.md

 # angular-table-filter
 Its a column level filter on a table/grid, like as in MS Excel.
 It has the options such as sorting and searching the unique values of a column as in below screenshot.
-It runs on a server.
-For example, below are the installation steps to install a server called XAMPP.
+It runs on any popular server.
+I've used XAMPP here.
+Below are the installation steps to install XAMPP and running our tool in it.

 ![ScreenShot](https://user-images.githubusercontent.com/14260257/30522998-ac7af530-9bf6-11e7-93d8-61135ebb0a65.png)